CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 In the `HelloWorld` component we are using a reference to the `Greeting` and `Mentor` components.
 React reads these references when rendering `HelloWorld` and so it renders the `Greeting` and `Mentor` _child_ components.

-We are also using some shorter syntax within the `HelloWorld` component. `<Greeting />` is just a shorter way of writing `<Greeting></Greeting>`, which is useful if we don't need to put anything inside the `Greeting` component.
+We are also using some shorter syntax within the `HelloWorld` component. `<Greeting />` is a shorter way of writing `<Greeting></Greeting>`, which is useful if we don't need to put anything inside the `Greeting` component.

-Notice how the components that we write (`HelloWorld`, `Greeting`, `Mentor`) are written using a `camel case` convention and always start with an uppercase letter?
+Notice how the components that we write (`HelloWorld`, `Greeting`, `Mentor`) are written using a `camel case` convention and always start with an uppercase letter.
 And "regular DOM" components (`div`, `span`) are always lowercase?
 This is a convention to let you know whether you are using a "regular DOM component" or a component that you have written.
 When you're making your own components, you should always start them with an uppercase letter.

 #### Exercise E (estimate: 10 min)